 The ALGA Publications Committee is pleased to announce that Angela Owens, Simone Rede, and Brian Evans from the Office of the Metro Auditor, Metro Regional Government, OR is the winner of the 2019 Outstanding Contribution to the Local Government Auditing Quarterly.
 Their article “Auditing Culture: Touchy, Feely Effective” published in the Summer 2018 - Auditing Ethics & Culture issue, tells their story of auditing organizational culture at the Oregon Zoo.

-The award winners will be recognized at the ALGA Annual Conference in Atlanta on May 22, 2017.
+The award winners will be recognized at the ALGA Annual Conference in Kansas City, MO on May 6, 2019.
 Thank you to the volunteer judges for your support; this program would not be possible without the commitment of ALGA’s member organizations!

 Annually, ALGA and the Publications Committee coordinate the Award for Outstanding Contribution to the Quarterly.
 Award winners are selected from among the previous year's contributors to the Local Government Auditing Quarterly (LGAQ) via a two-part article selection and scoring process.

 The purpose of the Award is to recognize an article published in the LGAQ that makes a noteworthy contribution to the field of auditing.
 It recognizes articles that educate fellow auditors on new and innovative audit practices and techniques, share experiences and lessons learned, and provide insight into the field of auditing with clarity and eloquence.